Ricardosgeral/relier/README.md

 ## Inputs ini file

 It is possible to set *ALL* input parameters by editing the file **inputs.ini**.
 This avoids setting the inputs interactively in the touchscreen.
-For that, open a terminal and run
+For that, open a terminal and run the command:

     $ sudo nano /home/pi/LerAS/inputs.ini

 then, change the parameters as intended.

-Here is an example of the ini file, with the description of the parameters meaning:
+Here is an example of the ini file, which is divided in 4 sections, with the description of the parameters meaning:

     [settings]
     filename = HET_soil_A_01        # <Name of the CSV file> and (if google_sheets = yes) <Name of the Worksheet of Google Spreadsheet>